nycmeshnet/docs/content/installs/cpe2/index.md

       *   Make sure your Wi-Fi is off and the ethernet connection is green in your Network Preferences
       *   Make sure you typed "http://" before the IP address (otherwise your browser might think you're trying to google the IP address)
+      *   Try connecting via the management WiFi instead of ethernet.
+This is usually easier for Gen2 devices
       *   If you still can't connect try hard resetting the device by inserting a pin or paperclip into the little hole above the port and pressing the internal button for about 10 seconds.
       *   If all else fails, try asking on the #install channel on [our Slack](https://nycmesh.slack.com)

 1. You will get an ssh warning "Your connection is not..." -- ignore it and click "advanced" to proceed.
 (This is because the interface uses https)